Johnblesson/Johnblesson/README.md

 - 💻 I’m a frontend developer
 - 💻 I’m a devops engineer
 - 💻 I’m a cybersecurity expert
-- 💻 I’m a web 3.0 developer
-- ⏳ I’m currently working on my coding skills
-- 🌱 I’m currently a software engineering student at ALX Africa
+- 🌱 I’m software engineering graduate at ALX Africa
-- 👯 I’m looking forward to collaborate on software engineering projects
 - 🤔 I’m looking for help with mastering my skills as a software engineer
 -
 - ⚡ Fact: The world is a better place with Christ and Tech!